 The awards are competitive and dependent upon the quality of the applications.
 Applications will be assessed and award decisions made by a panel of distinguished scientists set up for the purpose.
 Up to two awards may be made but there is no mandate to offer any awards in any given year.
 The value of each award for 2019 will be in the order of £1,500.

-See the bottom of this page for reports from recipients.
+See the resources at the side of this page for reports from recipients.

 Terms of Reference